 It has an ancient origin that celebrates the triumph of good over evil.
 There are several mythological stories behind its origin.
 Rituals of the Holi festival have its roots in the legend of the demon king Hiranyakashyap, which emphasizes the victory of good over evil.
 He wanted to end his son’s life with the help of his sister, Holika, who was blessed with the natural power for not burning in fire.

 According to mythology, it marks the death of demon Holika by Prahlad as she sat on fire with Prahlad in her lap.
 Her objective was to burn him because he was a staunch believer of Lord Vishnu.
 But destiny fades & she herself was burnt in the fire while, on the other hand, Prahlad got no injury because Lord Vishnu was his protector.

 On the eve of Holi, a crowd of people gathers to lit bonfires in order to burn away the evil.
 It is widely known as ‘Holika Dahan.’
-The very next day is followed by celebration of Holi, throwing of colorful powders with watered balloons on each other.
+The very next day is followed by a celebration of Holi, throwing colorful powders with watered balloons on each other.
 People play this colorful festival with full enjoyment irrespective of problems between them.

 When is it celebrated?

 Like most other Hindu festivals, Holi is celebrated on the full moon day of spring in the month of Phalgun, i.e., February-March.
 The next Holi festival will be celebrated on 29th March 2021.